Squagilli/squugle-homepage/README.md

 As for functionality, it should be completely useless.

-However, my main is to create a beautiful clone - artfully and pain-stakingly designed to showcase my natural CSS talent.
+However, my goal is to create a beautiful clone - artfully and pain-stakingly designed to showcase my natural CSS talent.

 Thanks for looking a this.